UNLOQIO/unloq-wordpress-plugin/readme.txt

 If you have any questions or installation issues, send us an e-mail at team@unloq.io .
 We will be happy to help you get started with UNLOQ.

 == Screenshots ==
-1. UNLOQ.io Login plugin
+1. UNLOQ.io Login widget
-2. UNLOQ.io Login plugin administrative settings
-3. UNLOQ.io Login plugin initial setup page
-4. UNLOQ.io Admin interface - Dashboard
-5. UNLOQ.io Authentication request
+2. UNLOQ.io Authentication request on your mobile device
+3. UNLOQ.io Administrative interface

 == Frequently Asked Questions ==